M-r-J-o-h-n/SWH-Injector/README.md

 # How it works

-We need two signed dlls that contains rwx section.
+We need two signed dlls that contain rwx section.

 One for our manual mapper code, and One for a dll to be injected.